-HMHS Llandovery Castle and Lost in the Atlantic (Grades 5 - 8 version)
+HMHS Llandovery Castle and Lost in the Atlantic (Grade 9 and up version)

 Overview: The sinking of HMHS Llandovery Castle will be described.
 Then the participants, already divided into groups, will work together to complete a survival problem-solving puzzle that involves a scenario of being stranded at sea with an assembly of items.
 This activity is designed to be a fun ice-breaker and brain-warmer for the participants.